Glen Riddle station: History and architectural features

+The Pennsylvania Railroad depot at Glen Riddle caught fire on the morning of December 7, 1983.
+The fire started in the abandoned ticket office on the first floor of the depot, where a furnace was standing.
+The structure was fully engulfed by the time fire brigades arrived around 3:40 a.m.
+After they put out the fire, they found the body of Lillian Morris in her apartment on the second floor of the 1870 station depot.
+She was declared dead at 4:00 a.m.
+Morris' brother and roommate, Herbert Warnick, had been a patient at Riddle Memorial Hospital and not present during the fire.
+SEPTA was unsure what would happen with the station depot, and that despite the fire, trains would continue to stop at Glen Riddle station while they determine the disposal of the charred building.

 The station, along with all of those west of Elwyn, was closed in September 1986, due to deteriorating track conditions and Chester County's desire to expand facilities at Exton station on SEPTA's Paoli/Thorndale Line.
 Service was "temporarily suspended" at that time, with substitute bus service provided.

 The Glen Riddle station still appears in publicly posted tariffs.

-The station was demolished in the 1990s; the asphalt platform and access road survives.
-Resumption of SEPTA service to Wawa Station does not include an intermediate stop at Glen Riddle, although the service restoration project provides for construction of a new station if demand warrants.
+The asphalt platform and access road survives.
+Resumption of SEPTA service to Wawa Station did not include an intermediate stop at Glen Riddle, although the service restoration project provides for construction of a new station if demand warrants.